 Ventilated refuse chutes would be on each floor by the main lift.
-A tri-separator would allow residents to select the type of waste: general; co-mingled; and pulpable.
+A tri-separator would allow residents to sort waste (general; co-mingled; and pulpable) for recycling.
 The refuse store would comply with 'GD 04 Waste Storage and Collection Guidance for New Developments Version: 6.00' with 0.43sqm of space per apartment.